event-engine/docs/docs/tutorial/intro.md

 If everything works correctly we are ready to implement our first use case: **Add a building**

-*Note: If something is not working as expected (now or later in the tutorial) please check the trouble shooting section of the event-machine-skeleton README first.*
+*Note: If something is not working as expected (now or later in the tutorial) please check the trouble shooting section of the event-engine/php-engine-skeleton README first.*